pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is the habit of mankind to entrust to careless hope what they long for and to use sovereign reason to thrust aside what they do not desire."
 --Thucydides

+"Passion is what makes life interesting, what ignites our soul, drives our curiosity, fuels our love and carries our friendship, stimulates our intellect, and pushes our limits.
+A passion for life is contagious and uplifting.
+Passion cuts both ways: Those who make you feel on top of the world are equally able to turn it upside down ...
+I will suffer through the bad for the heights of the good."
+--Pat Tillman, from his journal, relayed in *Where Men Win Glory* by Jon Krakauer

 "It is amazing how complete is the delusion that beauty is goodness."
 --Leo Tolstoy